Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Details of Implementation

 \subsection{Brick-by-Brick}

-We use Brick-by-Brick as a baseline method and compare brick assembly performances.
-We follow the model architecture and training setup of the model described in \citep{bbb}.
-We also would like to emphasize that we have to provide partial ground-truth voxel information to this strategy, as the method requires 3 images of ground-truth shape to assemble target shapes.
-The number of bricks are limited to 75 bricks at most, which is the same as original setup, due to the excessively increasing memory requirements of the model.
-In inference, the sequence of generation is halted when the newly placed brick violates brick constraints, following the environment reset condition of the method.
+We use Brick-by-Brick as a baseline method and compare it to our method in terms of the performance of brick assembly.
+We follow the model architecture and training setup of the model described in the work~\citep{bbb}.
+Also, we would like to emphasize that partial ground-truth voxel information have to be provided for this strategy, as the method requires three images of ground-truth shapes to create target shapes.
+The number of bricks is limited to 75 bricks at most, which is the same as the original setup, due to the excessively increasing memory requirements of the model.
+In an inference stage, a generation sequence is halted when the newly placed brick violates the constraints, following the environment reset condition of the method.